gzsombor/rufm/Readme.md

 - Esc => Exit and switch back to the filelist
 - Enter => What enter normally does

-h, j, k, l (vim keys) or the four arrow keys can be used for navigation.
+Use the vim or the four arrow keys for navigation.
+If you want to quit use q.

 #
 ## Dependencies